10 Tips on How to Use a Segue in Public Speaking

 - Practice your segues.
 If you write your speech, then you will want to practice it as well.
 If the segue sounds forced and unnatural, scrap it and try for something else.

 - Don't repeat yourself.
 Just like your topics, the segues you use can't be boring either.
-So don't repeat the same one over and over, and don't make them sound forced.
+So don't repeat the same one over and over.

 - Take a break.
 If you are giving a long public speech, then take a five minute break in between topics.
 State this is for the audience to stretch their legs or use the bathroom.
 When they come back, you can start a new topic and they will know it's a new topic.